Munseaux/olympic-baby-names/README.md

 •	How long does the effect of winning a gold medal last as it relates to baby names?
 o	Prediction: only one year of influence
 •	Greatest hits:
-o	Simone Biles, Christi, Apollo, Usain Bolt, Miracle on Ice crew, Michael Phelps, Mark Spitz, Florence Griffith Joiner, Jesse Owens
+o	Kristi Yamaguchi, Apolo Ohno, Michael Phelps, Jesse Owens

 ## Methodology